Relepega/doujinstyle-downloader/README.md

 2. Clone the forked repository
 3. Add your contributions (code or documentation)
 4. Commit and push
+5. Create a Pull Request
-5. Wait for pull request to be merged
+6. Wait for it to be merged

 ### QnA